jonathanpotter/test-public-github/README.md

 # test-public-github
-Use this to test connections from Ford internal network to external GitHub.
+Use this to test connections from employer's internal network to external GitHub.